Are Oregon Vital Records Open to the Public?

 Are Oregon Birth Records Public Information?

 It depends on the statutory period of confidentiality.
-Oregon birth records are not deemed public information until 100 years following the birth date.
-Within these initial 100 years, access to birth records are restricted to:
+Oregon birth records are not deemed public birth records until 100 years following the birth date.
+Within these initial 100 years, access to birth records is restricted to:

 - The person named on the record (must be 15 years of age or older)